shreyash9699/localRepo/README.md

-#this gives info about project
+# This gives info about project